 The meet and greet

 George Cooper, 40, is a Recruitment Consultant.
 He is on a constant lookout for new hires.
-Coming with years of experience working in Talent Acquisition, his keen eye in understanding people made him a master in his game.
+Coming with years of experience working in Talent Acquisition, his keen eye for understanding people made him a master in his game.
 He knows what the interview process should look like and how to make the onboarding process seamless.

 While recruitment has been Mr. Cooper’s ball game for years, he struggles to manage the documents generated for or by his hiring pool.
 Besides the need to maintain these documents, one of the biggest challenges he has is drafting the right kind of employment agreements for his hires and companies, which are usually all over the world.

 Mr. Cooper maintains a daily routine where he searches his hiring pool, identifies the best of talents, conducts the interviews, and connects them with the right organization.
-Once the company shortlists the prospect candidate, he starts with the next steps, getting the proper documentation in place.
+Once the company shortlists the prospective candidate, he starts with the next steps, getting the proper documentation in place.
 He spends a lot of time understanding the KRAs and KPIs.
 He makes sure that the new employee’s role is challenging and exciting, with plenty of scope for growth and nurture.

 What is the biggest challenge when it comes to hiring people?